msuriyan/DNA-Methylation-Hindwing/functional enrichment/README.md

 # Purpose

-This R script is used to perform functional enrichment analysis (GO and KEGG) on selected lists of genes (DEGs or DSGs) from multiple comparisons.
+This R script performs Gene Ontology (GO) and KEGG functional enrichment analyses on selected gene lists, such as the overlap between differentially expressed genes (DEGs) and differentially methylated genes (DMGs), from multiple pairwise comparisons.
+The enrichment analysis follows the workflow described by Tian and Monteiro (2022) for DEG functional enrichment.

 # Usage

-1. Perform functional annotation for the genome (if GO and/or KEGG annotations are not available) of your species, as described in the original publication.
+1. GO and KEGG information for the B. anynana 1.2 genome was obtained from Tian and Monteiro, MBE 2022.

 2. Create files required for the enrichment analysis, which include: